narthur/uvi-finder/README.md

 - 🔍 Automatically detects user-visible improvements in PR changes and pushes
 - 🤖 Uses OpenAI's API for intelligent analysis
+- 🧠 Understands product context from README to provide more relevant results
 - 💬 Maintains an up-to-date comment in PRs listing all identified UVIs
 - 📊 Exposes UVI count and details as outputs for use in other workflow steps
 - 🔄 Updates automatically when changes are pushed